codeforprinceton/datasets_original/EnergyUsage/README.md

 This dataset has been provided by <a href="http://www.sustainableprinceton.org/"> Sustainable Princeton </a>

 ## Contact
-Please join us on our #datsets Slack channel
+Please join us on our #datasets Slack channel

 ## License